toddm92/aws/scripts/python/create-trails/README.md

   <li> Creates a new SNS topic.
   <li> Assigns the appropriate CloudTrail permissions to the new SNS topic.
   <li> Creates a new trail in each region and enables logging.
-  <li> Subscribes the SNS topic to an existing SQS queue (for the SplunkAppForAWS app).
+  <li> Subscribes the SNS topic to a SQS queue (for the SplunkAppForAWS app).
 </ol>

 <b>Requirements:</b>
 <ul>
  <li> Tested w/ python version 2.7 / boto version 2.34
  <li> Valid AWS API keys
+ <li> An existing S3 bucket with CloudTrail policy
+ <li> An existing SQS queue ARN
 </ul>

 <b> Usage: </b>